 The purpose of detoxification and weaning is to put an end to an addiction that has been going on for a long time and to alleviate withdrawal symptoms.
 Acute withdrawal symptoms and complications due to heavy drug use are usually treated with medication.
 Patients suffering from drug dependence are offered a physician-prescribed downsizing schedule of the drugs.

 During the detoxification and weaning treatment, the patients’ acute crisis situations can be sorted out and, together with the patient, a plan drawn up for continued care to support her/his drug freedom.
 The care is carried out according to the patient’s individual needs.

-The closed module has 10 care places.
-The module cares for patients who require demanding care and who have both mental health issues and / or addiction problems.
-To come to the module for treatment, you need a doctor’s referral.
+The psychiatric care has 10 care places.
+The ward cares for patients who require demanding care and who have both mental health issues and / or addiction problems.
+To come to the psychiatric care for treatment, you need a doctor’s referral.
 The referral can be written from a health care center, community/emergency room, occupational health care or outpatient psychiatric care.

-The doors of the module are closed, which means that access is restricted.
+The doors of the psychiatric care are closed, which means that access is restricted.
 Based on the patient’s condition, the patient can obtain a free passage, a permission to move freely within the hospital area.
 Personal leaves and transactions outside the hospital area are agreed separately.

 Medication is one part of psychiatric treatment.
 The ward doctor assesses the need for medication and takes care of follow-up and medication changes.

 You can use your phone and laptop.
 However, please consider the privacy of other patients.
 On the addiction care, there are certain phone times that we want patients to keep.

 The hospital and staff are not responsible for your valuables, money or private clothing, nor for any items left for storage.
 Avoid bringing unnecessary items with you to the ward.